Roofing Sales Success Tips

 1. Learn About Roofing Material and Roof Systems

-When it comes to roof sales it’s necessary to know your product.
+When it comes to residential and commercial roofing sales it’s necessary to know your product.
 Call it Selling Roofs 101.
 The more you know about roofing the more authority you will convey to a buyer, and the more confidence they will have in following your advice.

 Roofing Products: Start by learning about the shingles, tiles and other roof covering products your roofing company prefers to sell.
 You’ll be talking about these top-layer materials the most and you need to know them inside and out.
 But you need to be up to speed on what lies beneath the shingles, so learn about underlayments, flashing and other roof accessories.